Angelo Schirinzi

 Angelo Schirinzi (born 5 November 1972) is a beach soccer player and coach.
-He is Coach of Switzerland national beach soccer team, and the formerTahiti national beach soccer team Coach 2012-2015.
+He is Coach of Switzerland national beach soccer team, and the former Tahiti national beach soccer team Coach 2012-2015.
 He is the main developer of beach soccer in Switzerland.

 Schirinzi has been a FIFA Expert since 2008 and has supervised more than 35 seminars in the last years.